-Should an accused student be academically dismissed or leave the University voluntarily, before pending disciplinary charges have been resolved, the Associate Vice President for Student Affairs and Dean of Students or designee may precede at his/her discretion with the judicial process (case) in the absence of the student as outlined in the Code.
-An accused student, who withdraws from the University with a case pending, will not be readmitted to the University, until such time as his or her case has been judicially processed and resolved.
-The Associate Vice President for Student Affairs and Dean of Students or designee will place a disciplinary hold on the student's record, which will prevent reinstatement (selection of classes and registration) of that student until the case has been adjudicated.
+Should an accused student be academically dismissed or leave the University voluntarily, before pending disciplinary charges have been resolved, the Vice President for Student Affairs or designee may precede at his/her discretion with the student conduct process (case) in the absence of the student as outlined in the Code.
+An accused student, who withdraws from the University with a case pending, will not be readmitted to the University, until such time as his or her case has been processed and resolved.
+The Vice President for Student Affairs or designee will place a student conduct hold on the student's record, which will prevent reinstatement (selection of classes and registration) of that student until the case has been adjudicated.

-Disciplinary Files and Records
+Student Conduct Files and Records

-The Associate Vice President for Student Affairs and Dean of Students or designee shall maintain judicial record and a disciplinary tracking system, which shall include, but not be limited to, the accused student's name and related information, description of the incident, parties involved, Code violations, sanctions, and other data deemed relevant by the Associate Vice President for Student Affairs and Dean of Students or designee.
+The Vice President for Student Affairs or designee shall maintain student conduct record and a disciplinary tracking system, which shall include, but not be limited to, the accused student's name and related information, description of the incident, parties involved, Code violations, sanctions, and other data deemed relevant by the Vice President for Student Affairs or designee.
 Such information shall be maintained in accordance with the provisions of the Federal Educational Rights and Privacy Act.
-Disciplinary records shall be made available to judicial bodies and University officials designated in the Code, as necessary.
-Students may arrange to review their own disciplinary records by contacting the Dean of Students Office.
+Student Conduct records shall be made available to student conduct bodies and University officials designated in the Code, as necessary.
+Students may arrange to review their own student conduct records by contacting the Dean of Students Office.